Best Under-Desk Walking Pads for Small Apartments (2026)

 Can I run on a walking pad?

 Walking pads are engineered for speeds between 0.5 and 4 mph.
-The motor, belt, and deck are sized for walking loads at those speeds.
-Running at 5–6 mph generates significantly higher impact forces and heat.
-On a walking pad, this translates to: motor strain, faster belt wear, potential overheating shutdowns, and a voided warranty.
+Running at 5–6 mph generates significantly higher impact forces and heat, translating to motor strain, faster belt wear, potential overheating shutdowns, and a voided warranty.

 Do compact treadmills require assembly?